micom-dev/q2-micom/README.md

 ## Installation

 You will need an existing QIIME 2 environment.
-Follow the instructions on ([how to install QIIME 2](https://docs.qiime2.org/2023.9/install/native/#install-qiime-2-within-a-conda-environment)) otherwise.
+Follow the instructions on ([how to install QIIME 2](https://docs.qiime2.org/2023.9/install/native/#install-qiime-2-within-a-conda-environment)) otherwise. `q2-micom` is compatible with all QIIME 2 distributions.
 Let's assume that environment was called `qiime2-2023.9` for all further steps.

 ### Add q2-micom to the QIIME 2 environment